 Climb on into a spacious bag with a warm draft collar and a deep hood.
 We found bags with a lighter color interior took a bit longer to dry than bags with black insides like the Feathered Friends Snowbunting.

 We found this model to be significantly more weather resistant than the Kelty Cosmic Down.
 For the price, we are super impressed that this bag holds up so well against frozen and not so frozen precip.
 The Pertex microlight shell fabric does an excellent job of repelling water.
 In our light rain testing, water beaded and puddled on top of the bag, but didn't absorb through the shell or the seams.

 In our submersion tests, we found that the Ascent absorbed slightly more water than the Nemo Sonic.
 The Ascent's 650 fill power duck down features Nikwax hydrophobic treatment, which may help the bag dry out faster.
 Our testing showed that the most important factor in retaining loft and speed of drying time is the water resistance of the shell fabric, and the Ascent does this as well as its lighter weight and more expensive competitor, the Western Mountaineering Versalite.

-Due to its weight, comfort, and great weather resistance, the Rab Ascent 900 gets our Best Bang for your Buck Award!
-This bag has some killer features for only $350.
+Due to its weight, comfort, and great weather resistance, the Rab Ascent 900 is a great value.
+This bag has some killer features.
 It has weather resisting capabilities equal to bags that are almost twice the price.
 It is heavier than some of the more expensive bags in this review, but will still keep you warm when the temps start to drop.